 Time Commitment

 Competitive dance is a year-round sport.
-We encourage all dancers interested in competing to take summer classes.
-We will then begin training in August with auditions August 18-19 and Choreography Camp August 25-28 (mandatory), and the competition season runs February - May, with nationals in the summer.
-We will have our full competition schedule by October, but we are looking at attending 3-4 competitions in 2026, including one right here in Buckhannon.
+All students on our competition team are required to take at least 12 hours of summer classes.
+We will then begin training in August with auditions and Choreography Camp (mandatory).
+The competition season runs February - May, with nationals in the summer.
+We will have our full competition schedule by October of each year, but we will typically attend 3-4 competitions.
 We ask dancers/parents to commit to being available weekends February 15th-May 15th.

-Dancers on our competition team will have one weekly half hour weeknight rehearsal per dance in the fall semester.
-Beginning in January and running until the competition season ends, we will add longer Saturday rehearsals as well.
-During the week, competition dancers are also required to take TLC and ballet, as well as technique classes in whatever genres they compete in.
-For example, a student who competes in hip hop and lyrical would have a minimum weekly training schedule of ballet, lyrical, hip hop, TLC, and 1-2 competition rehearsals per dance.
+Dancers on our competition team will rehearse on Saturdays.
+During the week, competition dancers are also required to take ballet, as well as technique classes in whatever genres they compete in.
+For example, a student who competes in hip hop and lyrical would have a minimum weekly training schedule of ballet, lyrical, hip hop, and Saturday competition rehearsals.